Kihumba/private-/lv/D1-Php/03 - Test Driven Development Using PHPUnit and PHPSpec/README.md

-# Module 3: Test Driven Development in PHP
+# Outcome 3 - Test Driven Development in PHP

 ## Skill Description
 A person with this skill can write and apply unit tests for TDD and BDD in a PHP application.
 They can explain the benefits and drawbacks of the two major testing methods.